openshift-labs/lab-developing-with-odo/workshop/content/050-creating-an-application.md

 odo app list
 ```

+As you have already deployed the sample application, you should be able to see it listed.

-As you will notice from the output, there are no existing applications on our current project.
-Let's create one.
-We will name our application `parksmap`:
+Let's create a new one.
+We will name this application `parksmap`:

 ```execute-1
 odo app create parksmap
 ```

-Once thing you should notice is how the prompt display has changed.
+One thing you should notice is how the prompt display has changed.
 This will not happen on every installation of ``odo`` but for this lab, we're displaying on the prompt text the name of the application you're working with and the name of the project you're working with.

-Now, you can verify that there is only one application by executing the same command as before:
+Now, you can verify that you have two applications by executing the same command as before:

 ```execute-1
 odo app list